 - 1 cup Hot Dog Bun Croutons

-- In a medium skillet, brown ground beef until no pink remains.
-Crumble into smaller bits.
+- In a medium skillet, brown and crumble the ground beef until no pink remains.
 Drain and set aside.

-- In a large Dutch oven or pot, melt unsalted butter.
-Add chopped onion and potato.
-Saute until onion starts to soften and potatoes brown, approximately 3-4 minutes.
+- In a large Dutch oven or pot, melt the butter.
+Stir in the onion and potato.
+Saute until the onion starts to soften and potatoes brown, approximately 3-4 minutes.

-- Pour in chicken broth and milk.
-Add fine sea salt, ground black pepper and garlic powder.
+- Pour in the chicken broth and milk.
+Add the salt, pepper and garlic powder.
 Stir and bring to a low simmer.

-- Simmer until potatoes are soft, approximately 10 minutes.
+- Simmer until the potatoes are soft, approximately 10 minutes.

-- Stir in shredded cheese and sour cream.
+- Stir in the shredded cheese and sour cream.
 Continue to stir until incorporated.

-- Before serving, add tomatoes and cooked ground beef.
+- Before serving, add the tomatoes and cooked ground beef.

 - Top each bowl with shredded lettuce, crumbled bacon and Hot Dog Bun Croutons.